Monday, December 01, 2025

 Wall of names

-Another component of the Vietnam Memorial is the Three Servicemen (soldiers) monument.
-Two are purposefully identifiable as European American and African American, while the third is intended to represent all other ethnic groups in America.
-The three soldiers monument was seen as a compromise to the controversary surrounding the wall monument.
+Another component of the Vietnam Memorial is the bronze statue of the Three Servicemen (soldiers).
+It was unveiled on Veteran's Day in 1984.
+One soldier is white (European), one is black (African-American), and the third is meant to represent all other ethnic groups in America.
+The three soldiers monument was seen as a compromise to the more controversial wall.

 Three Servicemen Monument, c.
 1984

-The Vietnam Women's Memorial was dedicated in 1993.
-It was established to honor the 265,000 military and civilian women who served around the world during the Vietnam War.
+The Vietnam Women's Memorial was dedicated on Veteran's Day in 1993.
+It honors the 265,000 military and civilian women who served around the world during the Vietnam War.
 It is the nation’s first—and still its only—memorial to military women on the National Mall.
-It took 10 years for the monument to come to fruition, as there was a fight to have women recognized for their contributions.
+It took 10 years for the monument to come to fruition, as there was a fight to have women recognized for their wartime contributions.
 Misogyny with a capital M.

 Bronze sculpture by Glenna Goodacre

 My favorite monument (not war) is the Korean War Veterans Memorial.
 My dad was a veteran of the Korean War era.
 He did not have to go to Korea.
 He served stateside.
 I'm not sure if he ever saw the memorial.
-It was dedicated in 1995.
-It includes 19 statues representing US military personnel in action.
-In 2022, a granite wall was added.
-The wall lists the names of 36,634 Americans, along with 7,174 South Koreans who died under U.S. command.
-It has been controversial due to its inscriptions.
-Many names have been omitted and misspelled.
+It was dedicated in July 27, 1995, on the 42nd anniversary of the armistice that ended the war (1950-53).

 Korean War soldier